Hirosvk/slack_ttt/README.md

 ### While playing the game
 * On you turn, place your mark with `/mark [position]`.
 * valid entries are numbers from 1 to 9.
-* Either of the players can always abandon the game with `/abandon`
+* Either of the players can abandon the game anytime with `/abandon`

 ### Checking the game status
 * Any user, players or audience, can use `/show_board` to see the current status of the game.
-* If no game is in progress, it shows the result of the most recent game.
+* If no game is in progress, it shows the result of the most recent game and when it ended.

 ### If players leave during the game...
 * If players leave Slack without completing the game (or properly abandoning using `/abandon` command), other users cannot start a new game in the channel. `/check` command solves this problem!
 * Any user, player or audience, can use `/check` command while a game is taking place.
 If both players are in 'active' status, the command does nothing.
-However, if any of the players has gone offline ('away' status), `/check` command cancels the game so that other users can start a new game.
+However, if any of the players has gone offline ('away' status), it cancels the game so that other users can start a new game.

 ### Quick Help
 * You can get basic instructions with the `/how` command.